 The term "performance projections" refers to estimates of future performance.
 Projections may be inferred from past performance, may be based on competitors' performance that must be met or exceeded, may be predicted based on changes in a dynamic marketplace, or may be goals for future performance.
-Projections integrate estimates of your organisation's rate of improvement and change, and they may be used to indicate where breakthrough improvement or change is needed.
+Projections integrate estimates of your organisation's rate of improvement and change, and they may be used to indicate where breakthrough improvement or innovation is needed.
+While performance projections may be set to attain a goal, they also may be predicted levels of future performance that indicate the challenges your organisation faces in achieving a goal.
 Thus, performance projections serve as a key management planning tool.

-The term "process" refers to linked activities with the purpose of producing a product or service for a customer (user) within or outside the organisation.
-Generally, processes involve combinations of people, machines, tools, techniques, and materials in a defined series of steps or actions.
+The term "process" refers to linked activities with the purpose of producing a product (or service) for a customer (user) within or outside the organisation.
+Generally, processes involve combinations of people, machines, tools, techniques, and materials, and improvements in a defined series of steps or actions.
+Processes rarely operate in isolation and must be considered in relation to other processes that impact them.
 In some situations, processes might require adherence to a specific sequence of steps, with documentation (sometimes formal) of procedures and requirements, including well-defined measurement and control steps.

-In many service situations, particularly when customers are directly involved in the service, process is used in a more general way, i.e., to spell out what must be done, possibly including a preferred or expected sequence.
+In many service situations, particularly when customers are directly involved in the service, process is used in a more general way, (i.e., to spell out what must be done, possibly including a preferred or expected sequence).
 If a sequence is critical, the service needs to include information to help customers understand and follow the sequence.
 Such service processes also require guidance to the providers of those services on handling contingencies related to the possible actions or behaviours of those served.

-In knowledge work such as strategic planning, research, development, and analysis, process does not necessarily imply formal sequences of steps.
+In knowledge work, such as strategic planning, research, development, and analysis, process does not necessarily imply formal sequences of steps.
 Rather, process implies general understandings regarding competent performance such as timing, options to be included, evaluation, and reporting.
 Sequences might arise as part of these understandings.

-In the Baldrige Scoring System, process achievement level is assessed.
+In the Baldrige Scoring System, your process achievement level is assessed.
 This achievement level is based on four factors that can be evaluated for each of an organisation's key processes: Approach, Deployment, Learning, and Integration.
-For further description, see the Scoring System on pages 50-51.
+For further description, see the Scoring System on page 52.